Deverma2002/Memories/README.md

 ## Features

-- User authentication (if you have implemented it)
+- User authentication
 - Post memories with an image and description
-- Like and comment on memories (if you have implemented these features)
+- Like and comment on memories
-- Filter memories based on user or tags (if you have implemented this)
+- Filter memories based on user or tags

 ## Technologies Used